weigao95/surfelwarp/README.md

 - What's the typical speed of surfelwarp?

-  On the windows platform with a Nvidia Titan Xp GPU, the processing time is usually less than 20 [ms].
+  On the windows platform with a Nvidia Titan Xp GPU, the processing time is usually less than 20 [ms] per frame.
 To test the speed in [surfelwarp_app](https://github.com/weigao95/surfelwarp/blob/master/apps/surfelwarp_app/main.cpp), you need to build with Release and [disable offline rendering](https://github.com/weigao95/surfelwarp/blob/05f5bb9209a6d8f38febad63a92639054877bb54/apps/surfelwarp_app/main.cpp#L33) (which takes most of the time).

 - How to use my own data?